 Designation of Personal Representative: You have the right to designate a family member, friend or other person as your personal representative.
 Your medical information may be disclosed to your personal representative to the extent necessary to help with your health care or with payment for your health care.
 You may obtain a form to designate a personal representative by using the contact information at the end of this notice.
+Authorizations remain in effect for up to twenty-four (24) months.

 Restriction on Disclosures: You have the right to request restrictions on our use or disclosure of your medical information.
 Generally, we are not required to agree to these additional requests.
 If you paid out-of-pocket for a specific item or service, you have the right to request that medical information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations and we are required to honor that request.
 You also have the right to request a limit on the medical information we communicate about you to someone who is involved in your care or the payment for your care.
 Any agreement to restrictions on the use and disclosure of your medical information must be in writing and signed by a person authorized to make such an agreement on behalf of the company; such restrictions shall not apply to disclosures made prior to granting the request for restrictions.
 The company will not be bound unless the agreement is so memorialized in writing.
+Written notification may be sent to the address found at the end of this section.